AutoMcG/steamdeck_tools/README.md

 The selected video file should then play every time the steam deck enters gaming mode.

 To run the script, you can either invoke it in terminal or double-click the vidswap.desktop file when in desktop mode.

+# Randomizer

+Randomizer builds on Vidswap and provides two features: individual random set and on-boot randomization.

+If you'd like to set the next video randomly, execute randomizer.desktop (or run ./vidswap/randomzier.sh).

+If you'd like to set a new random video for every boot, execute random_every_boot.desktop (or run ./vidswap/random_service_install.sh).

+To stop the random every boot, execute uninstall_every_boot.desktop (or run ./vidswap/random_service_uninstall.sh).

 # Credits